Qunar

 Qunar.com is a Chinese online travel agency headquartered in Beijing.
 Qunar (去哪儿 (Qù nǎr)) means "Where to go" in Chinese.

 History

 The website was founded in May 2005.

 In 2011, Baidu acquired a majority interest in the company for $306 million.

 In November 2013, the company listed its shares on the NASDAQ.

-In October 2015, Baidu sold its stake in the company to Trip.com Group (formerly Ctrip) for a stake in Trip.com Group.
+In October 2015, Qunar merged with Ctrip and its backer Baidu Inc. Ctrip holds about 45% of Qunar and Baidu holds 25% of Ctrip.